infinitered/ignite-cookbook/docs/recipes/CustomVectorIcons.md

 As trendy as it is these days, not every app has to use emojis for all icons.
 Perhaps you want to incorporate a popular set through an icon font, such as FontAwesome, Glyphicons, or Ionicons, or maybe even use your own custom icons.

-In this example, we will be implementing FontAwesome 6.
+In this example, we will be implementing **FontAwesome 6**.
 This tutorial is written for the Ignite v9 CNG workflow; however, it generally still applies to a DIY or even a bare React Native project

 ## Installation